Roads and Maritime Services is planning to build a new bridge at Lansdowne and remove the old bridge.

 We are continuing to work with the Office of Environment and Heritage to progress the planning and environmental approvals required.

 Lansdowne Bridge remains closed to traffic with detours in place via Brisbane Grove Road and Forbes Street.
-Detour maps can be viewed here.
+View or download the detour map.
 For the safety of motorists the speed limit on the detour route via Brisbane Grove Road will be reduced to 80km/h.

-Demolition of the existing bridge is expected to take place in late 2017 and construction of the replacement bridge is expected to start in early 2018, subject to planning approval.
+Demolition of the existing bridge is expected to take place in late 2017 and construction of the replacement bridge is expected to start in early 2018.
+These timeframes are dependent on obtaining relevant planning and heritage approvals.
+If additional approvals are required, this will extend the start dates.

 We appreciate your patience while we continue investigations for the replacement of the bridge.